IDSP22/Final_Project_Deep_Sedation/README.md

 There will be two main participants for this App.
 Professor Mari Armstrong-Hough, and Dr. Tomas Valley.

 #### Methodology (test design)
-This study will be exploratory to gather data the effectiveness of the Regression Assumption App.
-The users will fall into two groups depending on their mastery of the Regression Assumptions.
+<div style="text-align: right">This study will be exploratory to gather information on the purpose fulfilling of this App.<div/>

-The methodology for this study will be a within-subjects study, each participant will try all the sections of the App.
-I will conduct two individual one hour usability study sessions.
-In each session it will be a split of 50/50 between experience and novice users.
-I will use 20 minutes to introduce the participants to the session, review basic background information with the participant, and then conduct a post-test debriefing interview.
-And allow 40 minutes for the users to test the App.
+<div style="text-align: right">The methodology for this study will be a within-subjects study, both participants will try all the sections of the App.
+We will conduct a 30 minutes to one hour usability study sessions.
+We will use 10 minutes to introduce the participants to the session, review basic background information with the participants, and allow 15 minutes for the users to test the App.
+In the last 5 minuteswe will conduct a post-test debriefing interview.
+If the session could last one hour, each time period will be doubled.<div/>

 #### Session outline and timing
-The test sessions will be one our long.
-I will use 20 minutes to introduce the session and conduct a post-test debriefing.
-The sessions will take place at the ASH study room in NYU.
+<div style="text-align: right">The test sessions will be done online over a zoom meeting.
+And we will schedule the timing later.<div/>

 #### Pre-test arrangements
 Have the participant:
-•	Review and sign nondisclosures and recording permissions.
-•	Fill out a screener questionnaire.
+*	Ask the participants if the session can be recorded.

-#### Introduction to the session (10 minutes)
+#### Introduction to the session (5-10 minutes)
 Discuss:
-•	Participant’s experience with usability studies.
-•	Importance of their involvement in the study.
+*	Importance of participant's involvement in the study.
-•	Moderator’s role.
+*	Moderator’s role.
-•	The protocol for the session.
+*	The protocol for the session.

 #### Background interview (10 minutes)
 Discuss the participant’s: